Nofret: Biography

-The two statues, Nofret and Rahotep
+Statues of Nofret and Rahotep

 Prince Rahotep's statue has six columns of text, naming his titles and duties, with columns three and six, each ending with his name, Ra-Hotep.
 Nofret has identical texts, one column both right and left.
 Her name appears at the bottom, with the determinative for 'women'.
 Her complete name is "Nsw-r(kh)-t, Nfr-t".
 The last, nfr-t means "beautiful woman" (the t being the bread bun for feminine); nsw-r(kh)-t, means "King's Acquaintance".
+Nofret's statue depicts her with noticeably paler skin than her male counterpart and with blue eyes.
+Her hair is hidden by a dark thick wig, though her natural hairline, showing dark straight hair, is visible.
+Nofret is seen wearing a floral diadem, similar to actual diadems made of gold with inlays found at Giza.

 Philately and numismatics

 Nofret is depicted on Egyptian stamps of 1958, 1989, and 2000 (the cost is 20 PT.; No. 1669) and on the Fujairah stamp of 1966 (pair statue).

 The watermark of the E£20 banknote depicts the head of a sculptural image of Nofret.